 Jesse graduated from the Potomac Massage Training Institute, (PMTI) accredited massage therapy school in 2018 with 622 hours of training in Swedish and deep tissue massage.
 His education also includes basic training in Japanese Shiatsu, trigger point therapy, myofascial release, cranial sacral technique, Reiki, energy balancing, pre-natal massage, hydrotherapy, and manual lymph drainage techniques.
 He is a licensed massage and bodywork therapist in the state of Maryland and Washington, D.C., and an active member of the American Massage Therapy Association --the nation's largest massage membership association, representing more than 72,000 professionals and students.

-Live Awake offers massage in sessions that range from 30 minutes to 90 minutes.
+Live Awake offers sessions and add on's that range from 30 to 120 minutes.
 Jesse is available for sessions seven days a week by appointment.
 Out-call sessions are arranged on a case by case basis.

 Cancellations and Late Arrivals

 If you should need to cancel your appointment, please do so with 24 hours notice, or you will be charged for your session.
 If you cancel with less than 24 hours notice, and I am able to fill your slot, you will not be charged.